USDA-SCINet/scinet-site/sn_collections/_workshops/2024-ai-user-forum/21-spatial-modeling.md

 1. **Login to Atlas Open OnDemand** at [https://atlas-ood.hpc.msstate.edu/](https://atlas-ood.hpc.msstate.edu/).
 For more information on login procedures for web-based SCINet access, see the [SCINet access user guide]({{site.baseurl}}/guides/access/web-based-login).

-1. **Open a command-line session** by clicking on “Clusters” -> “Atlas Shell Access” on the top menu.
+1. **Open a command-line session** by clicking on "Clusters" -> "Atlas Shell Access" on the top menu.
 This will open a new tab with a command-line session on Atlas's login node.

 1. **Create and/or update your workshop working directory** and copy the tutorial materials into it by running the following commands.
 Note: you do not have to edit the commands with your username as it will be determined by the `$USER` variable.